-- Year 1 Accomplishments of a minimum of 5, 2-star activities from Part 1, answering all questions in the activities. - Year 2 Results of doing a minimum of 5, 2-star activities from Part 2, answering all the questions in the activities. - Year 3 Results of doing a minimum of 5, 2-star activities from Parts 1 and 2.
-One of the activities must include writing an advance story, a follow-up story, or a feature story. - Year 4 Results of doing at least two (2), two-star activities and 3, 3-star activities from Part 3.
+- Year 1 Accomplishments of a minimum of 5, 2-star activities, answering all the questions in the activities. - Year 2 Results of doing a minimum of 5, 2-star activities, answering all the questions in the activities. - Year 3 Results of doing a minimum of 5, 2-star activities.
+One of the activities must include writing an advance story, a follow-up story, or a feature story. - Year 4 Results of doing at least two (2), two-star activities and 3, 3-star activities.
 If the activities include making an audio or videotape, please contact the Extension Office at time of entry so that the proper equipment for viewing can be obtained.